lylakirati/automatic-differentiation/docs/milestone2.md

 >>> from team20ad.reverseAD import *
 ```

-We expect changes to be minimal and stay within what indicated above.
+We expect the changes to be minimal and stay within what is indicated above.